 12.5 The powers and functions of the council shall include but not be limited to financial matters, including the control, acquisition, and disposal of property, the investment of funds, and the borrowing of funds; the employment of the national secretary; the development and implementation of the policy of the union; the oversight of the management of the union; the receipt and approval of reports from the national secretary on the union’s finances, activities, and staffing; and the conduct of disciplinary procedures as set out in section 8.

 12.6 The council shall constitute annually a Tiriti o Waitangi partnership group, te hau tikanga o te Tiriti, comprising one Kaumātua, an experienced Pākehā council member; three Māori members chosen by hui-ā-motu, three Pākehā members chosen by council from within the pool of Pākehā members sitting on national committees and council, Te Pou Tuarā (advisory), and one Pākehā staff member (advisory).
 The co-chairs of Te Tiriti partnership group are elected by the members of the group at the first meeting of the two year term.

-13.1 There shall be a sub-committee of council comprising national officers, including the national president, Te Tumu Whakarae; the vice-presidents; two members of council elected as per rule 13.2; and, the national secretary (advisory).
+13.1 There shall be a sub-committee of council comprising national officers, including the national president, Te Tumu Whakarae; the immediate past-president; the vice-presidents; two members of council elected as per rule 13.2; and, the national secretary (advisory).
 Its functions shall include: administering awards; reviewing finance and staffing; and developing policies.